metaweta/rho4u/hypercube/hypercube.md

-      Polymorphic: x is a new type, Nu(x:*.B) is the type of a process that may use that type (including to communicate on if the For rule allows types in name position).
-But it's not clear how to produce values of that new type x.
-Of course, we can always create a *name* of that type via `new y:x.P`.
+      Polymorphic: specializing to A=*, x is a fresh name type (*: □^N) that can be used in the process B.  We can create a name of type x via new y:x.P in B.

       Γ ⊢ *: □^N    Γ, x: * ⊢ B: *^P
       ——————————————————————————————